 Dr. Clarissa Pinkola Estés is an author, Jungian psychologist, and spoken word artist who has studied stories about women passed down through the generations.
 She wrote Women Who Run with the Wolves: Myths and Stories of the Wild Woman Archetype in the 1990s, and ever since, there has been a boom of amazing wild women changing the landscape of our patriarchal society.

-In this post we will explore forty Dr. Clarissa Pinkola Estés quotes that illustrate why she was such an important figure for women all over the world.
+In this post we will explore thirty-three Dr. Clarissa Pinkola Estés quotes that illustrate why she was such an important figure for women all over the world.

 Exploring These Clarissa Pinkola Estés Quotes